HITESH07-TECH/AuthentiChain/README.md

 3. Commit your changes and push to your branch.
 4. Submit a pull request for review.

+## Contract Details

+The smart contracts for AuthentiChain are deployed at the following address:

+- **Contract Address:** 0x8d8862e603400092902b037caec23790f8d3c0b33e37e30efb5025984826dfb1

+You can find this address in the `Move.toml` file under the relevant section.

 ## License

 This project is open-source and available under the MIT License.